ivan-v-ivanov-dev/beans-realm/README.md

 # Beans Realm

 In this repopository i have designed a sample shareplace (Spring Web application) for Beans (non-realistic representation of software programs).
 Each person can upload and download Beans.
-The application has publicly available pages and restricted ones only for registered users. (still the project is **under development**)
+The application has publicly available pages and restricted ones only for registered users.

 # Brief overview